-The Emilio S. Belaval Theater of the Universidad del Sagrado Corazón Corazón's mission is to present stage performances, musical concerts, conferences, symposiums, film events, educational and recreational activities, along with other academic and cultural activities that complement the comprehensive education of both the institution's students and our university and general community.
+The Emilio S. Belaval Theater of the Universidad del Sagrado Corazón Its mission is to present stage performances, musical concerts, conferences, symposia, film events, educational and recreational activities, along with other academic and cultural activities that complement the comprehensive training of both the students of the institution and our university and general community.

 The dramatic arts were incorporated as a fundamental part of comprehensive education and